 After the add period, you may find you are taking a Calculus Course (Math 1400, 1410, 2400, 2410) that is too advanced.
 To give added flexibility, until the end of the drop period the Math Department also permits students in this situation to drop down from their current calculus course and add a lower sequence, for example, dropping from Math 1410 to Math 1400.
 This enables you to continue with the calculus sequence without losing a semester.

-If you change calculus courses after the official add period ends, you need to request the instructor for permission to get into the new class.
-After that, you should first go to the math office to be issued a permit, then go to your own school to be enrolled into the new class.
+If you change calculus courses after the official add period ends, you need to request the instructor's written permission to get into the new class.
+After that, the math office will issued a permit.
+Then contact your own school to be enrolled into the new class.
 You should also notify both your old and new T.A.'s to transfer your homework and make sure that your name is on the right class list.

 NOTE: Occasionally we also permit dropping to the previous course in the same sequence until the end of the sixth week of the semester.
 This requires approval of the Undergrad chair and written permission of the two instructors involved.

 Computer literacy is an important part of a liberal or technical education.
 Some Calculus classes use Maple, a powerful software package that does symbolic, graphical and numerical computations.
 Maple assists people with mathematical work in much the same way as word processors assist writers.
 You will be able to run Maple in many campus computer labs (in academic buildings, libraries and residence halls).
 At the bookstore Maple comes bundled with the calculus text.